mahiki/sde-path/README.md

 ### the directory tree
 ```
 sde-path
-	linux-cmd-line			the book notes and excercizes
+├── linux-cmd-line			the book notes and excercizes
+├── nix					lessons and notes from all sources. see mahiki/handy/ for most used
+└── webdev					website work
 ```

 algs-sedgewick, java-sedge are in own repo